 - Repetitive movement

-A. Recent use of an amphetamine-type substance, cocaine, or other stimulant.
+A. Recent use of an amphetamine-type substance, cocaine, or other stimulants.

-C. Two (or more) of the following signs or symptoms developing during, or shortly after, stimulant use:
+C. The following signs or symptoms can develop during, or shortly after, stimulant use:

 - Tachycardia or bradycardia.